suchi045/Pick-A-Book-Website/README.md

-# 📚 Simple Bookstore Website
+# 📚 Pick A Book Website

 A responsive and elegant bookstore website featuring books from various genres.
 Built to showcase basic front-end development skills using HTML and CSS, this project links multiple pages into a cohesive and dynamic website.